opencircular/docs/10_point-systems.md

 - The chart above represents the "PlastiPoint Standard".
 It's a global standard that pegs the weight in kilograms to how many points are rewarded to a consumer for recycling.
 This chart is system wide and should never change.
 - I propose we use the the conversion above (1KG = 100 Points).
-In the future somebody might invent a machine that allows a consumer to take back one lightweight flexible packagaing material, for example, a plastic wrap from a food item.
-The item might only weight 1 gram.
+In the future somebody might invent a machine that allows a consumer to take back a single lightweight flexible packaging material, for example, a plastic wrap from a food item.
+The item might only weigh 1 gram.
 We simply do the math and award the user 0.1 points.

 (2) Chart of Services and Costs
 ----------------------------------